Mike Shinoda: Early life

+Career

 Linkin Park

 Shinoda founded Linkin Park with Rob Bourdon and Brad Delson in 1996.
 They eventually brought in turntablist Joe Hahn, bassist Dave Farrell, and vocalist Mark Wakefield.
 The earliest incarnation of the band was called Xero.
 The band was limited in resources and originally produced and recorded music in Shinoda's bedroom, which resulted in the release of a four-track demo tape, entitled Xero, in 1997.
 When the band was unable to find a record deal, Wakefield and Farrell left the band to pursue other musical interests, though Farrell's departure turned out to be temporary.
 The band later recruited Chester Bennington and successfully landed a record deal with Warner Bros Records.
 Linkin Park's first studio album, Hybrid Theory went on to become a breakthrough success and helped the band attain international success.

-Shinoda is closely involved in the technical aspects of the band's recordings, and over the subsequent releases that role continued to expand.
+Shinoda is closely involved in the technical aspects of the band's recordings; over the subsequent releases, that role continued to expand.
 Shinoda, with guitarist Brad Delson, engineered and produced the band's Hybrid Theory EP, and performed similar roles in the recording of Hybrid Theory.
 He has contributed to the instrumental and lyrical composition on most of Linkin Park's songs.
 Though Bennington primarily served as Linkin Park's lead vocalist, he occasionally shared the role with Shinoda.
 Bennington had a higher pitched and emotional style of singing, whereas Shinoda has a baritone hip-hop style delivery.
 Shinoda organized and oversaw the band's first remix album Reanimation in 2002, contributing his own production of remixes that he made in his home studio for "Crawling" and "Pushing Me Away".
 Shinoda collaborated with graffiti artist DELTA, graphic designer Frank Maddocks, and bandmate Joe Hahn to prepare Reanimation's artwork.
 Mike also collaborated with the Flem, Delta, James R. Minchin III, Nick Spanos, and Joe Hahn for the artwork of the band's second studio album Meteora.
 Shinoda also produced the album, with his bandmates and Don Gilmore which was his first production experience.
 By the release of the Jay-Z and Linkin Park collaborative mashup EP, entitled Collision Course in 2004, Shinoda's involvement in the creation of the albums continued to grow.
-He produced and mixed the album, which won a Grammy Award for "best rap / song collaboration" in 2006.
+He produced and mixed the album, which won the Grammy Award for Best Rap/Sung Collaboration in 2006.

 The band released their next album, Minutes to Midnight, on May 14, 2007.
 On this album, Shinoda shared a production credit with longtime producer Rick Rubin.
 This album was also the first time that Shinoda, best known for his rapping, sang a featured vocal (even though he sang backing vocals for their previous two albums).
 Shinoda sang in the songs "In Between" and the B-side song, "No Roads Left", as well as rapping and singing in the songs "Bleed It Out" and "Hands Held High".
 Despite the rarity of Shinoda-fronted singing tracks, music magazine Hit Parader ranked him at number 72 of the Top 100 Metal Vocalists of All Time.